-87% of organizations faced a disruptive incident with suppliers in the last 2-3 years.
+87% of organisations faced a disruptive incident with suppliers in the last 2-3 years.

 1. Unproductive business relationships